P-p-H-d/mlib/README.md

 The oplist shall also provide the `INIT_MOVE` operator if the default instance (aka '=' operator) is not working for this type (for example for array of size 1, in which case the method `M_COPY_A1_DEFAULT` is likely to work), or disable the operator.

-This generic interface is specified as follow:
+This common interface is specified as follow:

 ##### `void name_init(name_t container)`